GMS6804-master/assignment/bioconductor_rnaseq/bioconductor_rnaseq.md

 ### 2. pull a docker image from DockerHub
 ```
-docker pull dominicklemas/bioconductor_rnaseq:04_2023
+docker pull [YOUR DOCKERHUB ID]/bioconductor_rnaseq:[month_year]
 ```

-## 3. boot into container as bash while also mounting a "dropbox-style" directory that will link your docker container to your local machine
+### 3. boot into container as bash while also mounting a "dropbox-style" directory that will link your docker container to your local machine
 ```
 docker run -it -v [path-to-working-directory]:/projeect dominicklemas/bioconductor_rnaseq:04_2023 bash
 ```
 As an example:
 ```
 docker run -it -v C:/Users/djlemas/OneDrive/Documents/rna-seq:/project dominicklemas/bioconductor_rnaseq:04_2023 bash
 ```
 <!-- blank line -->